Margarete Seemann: Life

 In December 1934, 50 of Seeman's poems were used to accompany a collection of drawings, titled Das Hummel-Buch, by Maria Innocentia Hummel and Seeman provided the poetic text.
 The pictures had already been published before as postcards.

 based on illustrations by Maria Innocentia Hummel.
 The figures in the drawings inspired pottery and in 1935 the popular Hummel figurines were marketed.

 Her verses and stories for children have been decorated by well-known illustrators such as Ida Bohatta.
 Her books appeared in Catholic publishers and are still published today.
 Margarete Seemann developed bone cancer in 1937, from which she died in 1949 and she was buried in the Hetzendorfer cemetery, where she received an honorary grave from the city of Vienna.

 Margarete Seemann used the nom de plume of "Margmann".
 She was called the "poet of the mothers" and the "Austrian Selma Lagerlöf".
 Sixty of her poems were set to music by various composers and her books were translated into seven languages.
-In addition to her children's books she published poems and aphorisms.
+In addition to her children's books, she published poems and aphorisms.

-Seemann died in Vienna in 1949.
+Seemann died in Vienna in 1949, aged 55.